geometalab/aoi-osm/README.md

 ### About this repository

 This repository contains the (minimally) maintained source code which mainly generates Areas-of-Interest (AOI) for and with OpenStreetMap.
-This code was initially developped in a master thesis by Koster (2018) at Geometa Lab HSR.
+This code was initially developped during a master thesis by Philipp Koster (2018) at Geometa Lab HSR.

 There are following main directories with individual READMEs: